 Red Shed Palazzo

 Red Shed Palazzo has a special place in the hearts of every South Aucklander.
-The cafe was the 2017 Rural Cafe of the Year Winner, and after just one visit there, you’ll have your heart stolen too.
 Not surprisingly, the cafe is a big red shed adorned with works by local artists which opens up into a relaxed garden area that’s so beautiful you might consider getting married there.
 The menu boasts a selection of ‘something-differents’ including a Mexican Breakfast and a myriad of Karaka’s best cabinet food.
 We love you, Red Shed Palazzo.

 St Margaret’s Cafe

 All year round, St Margaret’s Cafe is the locals’ cafe of choice.
-In the warmer months, enjoy the balsamic roast beetroot and feta salad in the sun amongst green grass and lush gardens, and in the colder months opt for a seat next to the roaring fire in the cottage as you chow down a minted pea and halloumi fritter.
+In the warmer months, enjoy the watermelon and cashew salad in the sun amongst green grass and lush gardens, and in the colder months opt for a seat next to the roaring fire in the cottage as you chow down on free-range pork belly with kumara purée, seasonal greens, and red wine jus.
 You won’t get that in the ol’ CBD.

 If you thought South Auckland was missing out on the cafe scene of Central Auckland, you thought wrong.
 Canopius ticks all the boxes.
 It’s unexpected, cosy, modern and, although it’s located on the busiest road in South Auckland, it’s more inviting than a bean bag chair.
 On top of that, they’re leading the South-side movement towards conscious eating by serving unprocessed, free-range and locally sourced menu items.
 They could give any big-city cafe a run for their money when it comes to coffee, by the way.